git-hamza/multi-label_multi_output_classification/README.md

-# multi-label_multi_output_classification
+# Multi label multi output classification

 ---

 Multi-label_multi-output classification approach is explained below.

 ## Approach:
-For solving the task, 3 main steps were involved. `identifying problem`, `exploring dataset`, `model selection`.
+For solving the task, 3 main steps were involved. `Problem identification`, `EDA`, `Model Selection`.
 Finally, the coding part `code`.

-### Identifying the problem:
+### Problem identification:
-After going through the problem statement and dataset, it was observed that model with multiple outputswas needed to solve this problem.
+After going through the problem statement, it is decided that a classification model with multiple output (multiple labels) is need of the hour.
 We have two major classes i.e. color and state (multi-output).
 However, different colors and states could appear at the same time which made it multi-label classification.

-### Dataset exploration:
+### EDA:
-A total of `300` images/json were provided which is very low for a deep neural network.
-Moreover, After exploring the dataset, we observed that `46` json did not have any color assigned to them.
+A total of `300` images/json were provided (a small number for a deep neural network).
+After exploring the dataset, we observed that `46` json did not have any color assigned to them.
 It would have made color class empty, so we assigned `no_color` label to those.
-However, we converted all labels to lower case so Green and GREEN could be counted as one green label.
+However, we converted all labels to lower case e.g.
+Green and GREEN could be counted as one green label.

-There were total 16 unique labels in color class (including no_color) and 3 unqiue labels in state class.
+There were total 16 unique labels in color class (including no_color) and 3 unique labels in state class.
-Out of these *19*, *9* of them have 10 instance.
-It was clearly seen that there is imbalance but due to the time restriction we went for the modeling and kept the data as it is.
+Out of the total *19* classes, *9* of them have less than 10 instance.
+It was clearly seen that there is imbalance in the dataset but due to the time restriction we went for the modeling and kept the data as it is.

 ```
 green: 68
 gray: 36